jimsweeney406/Fruits/README.md

 # Fruits
-Fruits is a light weight Fruit app with SwiftUI views and features
+Fruits is a light weight fruit description app with SwiftUI views and features

 ## Features
 - Onboarding screen